1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 3M's highest payout ratio during a recession in the past two decades was 46% and it's now expected to be double that this year and FCF estimates could continue to decline.

-- 2021 FCF payout ratio consensus: 68% vs 60% safe
+- 2021 FCF payout ratio consensus: 68% vs. 60% safe

-- 2022 FCF payout ratio consensus: 59% vs 60% safe
+- 2022 FCF payout ratio consensus: 59% vs. 60% safe

-If 3M achieves its expected groth then by 2022 it would be upgraded to a 5/5 safety company (0.5% normal recession cut risk, 2% to 3% this recession).
+If 3M achieves its expected growth, then by 2022 it would be upgraded to a 5/5 safety company (0.5% normal recession cut risk, 2% to 3% this recession).
 That assumes leverage does rise above the 3.0 safe level for the industry.

 I have 3M on a negative outlook, just like the rating agencies, but that doesn't require a safety downgrade at this time.
 And here's why.